asheroto/Deploy-Office/README.md

 As outlined in [How it Works](#how-it-works), the software fetches `setup.exe` directly from Microsoft.

-Using Office still requires a valid license which can be activated after installation.
-Once Office is installed, you will normally be offered a trial period before activation is required.
+Office still needs a valid license, which you can activate post-installation.
+Typically, after installing Office, you're given a trial period before you need to activate it.

 This project and its creators are not affiliated with Microsoft.
-It solely utilizes the official Office installer provided by Microsoft, which is publicly accessible.
+This software uses the official Office installer provided by Microsoft, which is publicly accessible.

 Being open-source, the source code for this software accessible for anyone to read and inspect.